What Does DRSABCD Stand For?

 Understanding the 7 key steps in the DRSABCD Action Plan is crucial in emergency situations.

-First aid courses, like those at Bright College, cover DRSABCD in depth.
+First aid courses cover DRSABCD in depth.
 They offer hands-on practice and guidance on applying each step correctly.
 First aid training builds knowledge and confidence for handling emergencies.

 DRSABCD is a powerful life-saving tool.
 Learning and practising these skills prepares you to be a first responder.
 You’ll be ready to offer critical help when it’s needed most.